-She has collaborated on important clinical trials such as:
+She has collaborated on landmark clinical trials such as:

-- MR-INFORM - looking at the value of stress CMR compared to invasive pressure wire studies in managing stable angina patients.
+- MR-INFORM - showing stress CMR to be as good as invasive pressure wire studies in helping to manage stable angina patients.

 Dr Wong lectures on her specialisms to a mix of undergraduate and postgraduate students.